FIX: PAGE_FAULT_IN_NONPAGED_AREA

 Press Windows Key + R. Type ms-settings:windowsupdate and press Enter.

-Now check for updates for your Windows and make sure you install all of them.
+Now check for updates on your Windows and ensure they’re all installed.

 Solution 5: Driver Interference

-Follow Solution 4: Check Driver Verifier in our guide here to make sure no driver is causing interference.
+Follow Solution 2 in our guide here to make sure no driver is causing interference.

 Follow our guide here to run a SFC scan.
 It is for Windows 10 but is applicable on Windows 7 and 8.